superfaceai/cli/README.md

   -q, --quiet                          When set to true, disables output of warnings.

+  -s, --scan=scan                      When number provided, scan for super.json outside cwd within range represented by
+                                       this number.

   -t, --documentType=auto|map|profile  [default: auto] Document type to parse. `auto` attempts to infer from file
                                        extension.